vandmo/dependency-lock-maven-plugin/README.md

 ### News in version 1.x
 * Integrity checking is enabled by default
-* Configuration is more verbose but also more flexible Version 1.x will be released in a  near future.
-That release will remove support for the __format__ and __lock__ goals.
-Specifically it is the possibility to edit the JSON lock file that will be removed.
+* Configuration is more verbose but also more flexible
-I don't like breaking backwards compatibility but keeping those goals makes it harder to develop some new, much needed, features.
-I plan on continuing on the 1.x version forever and keep backwards compatibility forever as well.
-I will create 0.x releases on demand as well if needed.